Lindstromer/docs/manual/properties/index.rst

 .. attribute:: raw

   This will render the property without a table, good to use when creating a custom property that uses other properties.

+.. attribute:: required

+  By default all fields are non required in Papi but this can be changed with required option.

 .. attribute:: sidebar